cis3296s26/final-project-02-scale-_____/README.md

 This is an adventure platformer game developed with the Godot engine.
+How to Run the game:
+1. Download the exefile
+2. Run the exefile

 How to Run in Godot:
 1. Download or clone the repository
 2. Open Godot Engine
-3. Import > select project
+3. Import > find project
-4. Click Run Project
+4. Open projecy.godot

 How to Build:
 1. Check that export templates are downloaded.
 Editor > Manage Export Template